Naviance: Career Exploration

 Career Interest Profiler

-The Career Interest Profiler is an online career interest assessment for students based on Holland’s interest codes.
+The Career Interest Profiler is an online career interest assessment for students based on Holland’s interest codes (see below).
 The results of the assessment include the student’s strongest field of interest with definitions of all the Holland interest codes.
 Students can view matching careers and career clusters organized by the amount of preparation each needs.

 Holland Interest Codes